arnabsen1729/WeCare/README.md

 	- PySerial module to connect Arduino with Python program.
 - **Mobile App**
 	- React Native
+	- Expo SDK
+	- Expo Location API
 - **Server**
 	- Node and Express
 - **Services Used**
 	- Firebase Cloud Storage: to store the details of the user temporarily.
-	- Sengrid Mailing Service: to send the mails to the registered email addresses.
+	- Sendgrid Mailing Service: to send the mails to the registered email addresses.
 	- OpenWeatherMap API: to get the weather forecast.
 	- Mapbox API: to get the static map images.